mritunjaysukla/microservice/OPTIMIZED_ZIP_USAGE.md

 # Optimized Zip Microservice

 ## Overview
-This optimized zip service combines the simplicity of your original single-endpoint approach with the performance benefits of worker threads.
-It streams zip files directly to the client without intermediate storage or job tracking.
+This optimized zip service provides a single API endpoint to create and download zip files, leveraging worker threads for performance and streaming files directly to the client without intermediate storage or job tracking.
+It is fully integrated with AWS S3 (using AWS SDK v3) and supports efficient memory usage for large files.

 ## Features
 - 🚀 **Single Endpoint**: One API call to create and download zip files